 NULOJIX increases your risk of serious side effects, including:

-that can happen if certain white blood cells grow out of control after an
+is a condition that can happen if certain white blood cells grow out of control

-organ transplant because your immune system is weak.
+after an organ transplant because your immune system is weak.
+PTLD can get

 - get an infection with a virus called cytomegalovirus (CMV).